Business Acquisition Lenders Canada | 7 Park Avenue Financial

 When a company needs to finance an acquisition, a buyer can choose from many different forms of debt.

-A typical financing structure is a combination of term loans / senior debt, which usually have longer maturities and also revolving credit lines to fund day-to-day needs.
+A typical financing structure is a combination of term loans/senior debt, which usually have longer maturities, and revolving credit lines to fund day-to-day needs.
 Senior lenders provide loans on the assets and cash flows to fund acquisitions.

 Senior lenders have a first charge lien on the company, often in the form of a GSA ' General Security Agreement."